 To undertake annual audits of all procedures and meet WG compliance guidance in relation to funded programmes.

-To ensure all activities fulfil WG and SAW priorities in relation to the Quality agenda.
-To be represented on all Management Groups established by SAW.
-Currently these are:
+To ensure all activities fulfil WG and lead organisation priorities in relation to the Quality agenda.

+To be represented on all Management Groups and focus groups established by lead providers.